SNAPSHOT-India stocks, bonds, rupee, swap, call at 0426 GMT

 -------------------------------------

-The benchmark five-year swap rate steady at 7.87 percent, while the one-year rate down 1 bp at 8.44 percent.
+The benchmark five-year swap rate up 2 basis points at 7.40 percent, while the one-year rate gains 1 bp at 7.98 percent.

 CALL MONEY